 It was through the art world Maurice met his future wife, the artist Evi Vingerling, with whom he would found April in Paris.
 Evi is an artist who has taught at several art academies and whose work is in the possession of numerous corporate collections and contemporary art museums.
 When young, her family immigrated to the United States where she grew up.
 Evi spent the beginnings of her artistic career between the United States and the Netherlands, when she eventually met Maurice in Amsterdam.

 It is the joined vision of Maurice and Evi that forms the basis of April in Paris.
-Often poetic, sharp, and intelligent, the collection of works presents a warm and dreamy color palette.
-The collection reflects an interest in the dialogue between current and historical art, particularly, how one can shape the perspective of the other.
+Often poetic, sharp, and intelligent, the works presents a warm and dreamy color palette.
+They reflects an interest in the dialogue between current and historical art, particularly, how one can shape the perspective of the other.
 The historic can enrich our understanding of the contemporary, and the contemporary can likewise demonstrate the continued relevance of the historic.

-The result is a commercial art space focused on creating an engaging and playful trans-historical dialogue.
-Its activities range from making exhibitions (both physical and online), art dealing and developing special projects with artists.
-April in Paris aims to be a dynamic, accessible, and interactive space.
+The result is art advisory and agency focused on creating an engaging and playful trans-historical dialogue.
 The historical works, in particular, are by artists not commonly known in the Netherlands.
-In addition to exhibitions, there are informal lectures, artists’ talks and the opportunity for a private viewing, all of which act as a catalyst for conversation and exchange.
+One is welcome to make an appointment for a private viewing.
 Furthermore, April in Paris is keen to give art dealing the required attention and respect, and focuses on carefully selecting, researching, restoring, and presenting the historical part of the collection with care.

-In addition to the exhibition venue, April in Paris hosts online exhibitions, shown within their unique digital viewing rooms, accompanied by further information on the works, artists, articles, video tours, artist interviews, historical source materials and additional content.
+In addition to the private exhibition space April in Paris hosts online exhibitions, shown within their unique digital viewing rooms, accompanied by further information on the works, artists, articles, video tours, artist interviews, historical source materials and additional content.